 - Planning System Improvements: What evaluation and planning criteria should I use?
 How should I go about planning infrastructure upgrades?
 How do I size pipes and pumps facilities for future scenarios?
 How should I evaluate operating strategies?

-Dr. de Schaetzen conducted in person training for over 2,000 engineers in water and sewer systems modeling, optimization and analysis in Canada, USA and UK.
-He also designed, implemented and maintained several hydraulic modeling software applications.
+Dr. de Schaetzen conducted in person training for over 2,500 engineers in water and sewer systems modelling, optimization, and analysis in Canada, USA, and UK.
+He also designed, implemented, and maintained several hydraulic modelling software applications.
 He often peer-reviews scientific journals including Urban Water (UK) and the ASCE Journal of Water Resources Planning and Management (USA).
 Finally, Dr. de Schaetzen is the recipient of the 2010 BC New-Canadian Entrepreneur Award in the category of Environmental Technology.
 In 2016, Dr. de Schaetzen was the recipient of the BCWWA Excellence and Innovation in the Water and Waste Industry Award in Leadership and Innovation.